DanielBadan/.net-wepback-config/README.md

 #### paths.js
 In `config/paths.js` change the paths according to your project structure.
 - `Scripts` - scripts src folder
-- `Build` - folder name where bundles are stored, when changed, change it in `Global.asax` file where used with `AssetResolver`
+- `Build` - folder name where bundles are stored, when changed, change it in `Global.asax` file where used with `AssetResolver` and in your `.csporj` file wildcard configuration
+- `publicPath` is used to tell webpack where the app is served from.
+If your app is served from ex: `localhost/my-app`, the `publicPath` value must be `/my-app/`

 #### providePlugins.js
 Use `config/paths.js` to tell webpack which plugins/packages to be available globally